-SAMHSA is the lead agency within HHS responsible for funding program activities directed toward mental health and substance abuse issues.
-Through the Community Mental Health Services Block Grant (MHBG) and the Substance Abuse Prevention and Treatment Block Grant (SABG), SAMHSA administers funding that targets comprehensive, community- and prevention-based service activities and related support services.
-Both the MHBG and the SABG are substantial "safety net" funding programs for some of the most vulnerable populations (e.g., rural communities) affected by mental illness and substance abuse.
-Along with the MHBG and the SABG, the Children's Mental Health Initiative also supports activities that address the needs of children, youth, and young adults with serious emotional disturbance.
+SAMHSA is the lead agency within HHS in charge of programming activities that fund a range of mental health and substance abuse issues.
+Through the Community Mental Health Services Block Grant (MHBG) and Substance Abuse Prevention and Treatment Block Grant (SABG), SAMHSA administers funding that targets comprehensive, community- and preventionbased service activities and related support services.
+Both MHBG and SABG are substantial "safety net" funding programs for some of the most vulnerable populations (e.g., rural communities) affected by mental illness and substance abuse.
+Along with MHBG and SABG, the Children's Mental Health Initiative also supports activities that address the needs of children, youth, and young adults with serious emotional disturbance.
 Pertinent to targeting childhood trauma, SAMHSA's Safe Schools/Healthy Students Initiative and Project AWARE awards grant funding to decrease youth violence, create safer schools, promote youth resilience and positive child development, and increase access to mental health services.
 Lastly, as part of the SAMHSA's effort to support and elevate trauma-informed strategies, the National Child Traumatic Stress Initiative is one of several technical assistance centers that offers training, education and resources on the issue.